ezEngine/docs-src/pages/docs/graphics/lighting/spot-light-component.md

 * `Cookie`: A texture to project a light pattern ("cookie") into the scene.
 This can be used for effects like complex shadows or light shapes.

 * `Material`: Uses a decal material for animated light projection effects.
-Such materials can be created with the [Visual Shader Editor](../../materials/visual-shaders.md).
+Such materials can be created with the [Visual Shader Editor (TODO)](../../materials/visual-shaders.md).
 They need to use the *decal* output node, and to be selectable in the [Asset Browser](../../assets/asset-browser.md) their `Asset Filter Tags` property has to be set to **Decal**.

 * **Note:** If both a material and a cookie are set, only the material will be used.